 Here’s what you’ll need to have them sign:

 - An official offer letter.
 You’ll need them to sign it for your records.

 - A personal data form.
-This covers the basics like name, birthdate, emergency contact info, etc. (You’ll make it yourself, but it’s easy to find templates online.)
+This covers the basics like name, birthdate, emergency contact info, Social Security Number, etc. (You’ll make it yourself, but it’s easy to find templates online.)

-- An I-9 form that verifies their right to work in the US.
+- An I-9 Employment Eligibility Verification form that verifies their right to work in the United States.
 You’ll also need to collect and physically inspect at least one of the documents on this list.